 Dr. Pedvis offers a range of cosmetic dentistry procedures, with state-of-the-art technology, and a team of skilled associates.
 Depending on the procedure, many patients can actually walk out of the clinic after one visit, with a fabulous new smile, and cosmetic results that will last for years.

 For patients in Vaughan, Woodbridge and Maple, the Mackenzie Dental Centre provides a full range of family dental health services - from regular dental check-ups; to more involved dental implants; to emergency treatments.
 To find out more about bonding and veneers, call Dr. Pedvis directly at 905-417-8700.
-To explore other services, visit the website at www.mackenziedentalcentre.com for more information.
+To explore other services, or contact us for more information click here.